rmagatti/auto-session/README.md

 ## Argument Handling

-By default, when `nvim` is run with a single directory argument, auto-session will try to restore the session for that directory.
-If `nvim` is run with multiple directories or any file arguments, auto-session won't try to restore a session and won't auto-save a session on exit (if enabled).
+By default, when `nvim` is run with a single directory argument, AutoSession will try to restore the session for that directory.
+If `nvim` is run with multiple directories or any file arguments, AutoSession won't try to restore a session and won't auto-save a session on exit (if enabled).
 Those behaviors can be changed with these config parameters:

 ```lua
   args_allow_single_directory = true, -- boolean Follow normal sesion save/load logic if launched with a single directory as the only argument